aws/amazon-documentdb-jdbc-driver/src/markdown/setup/bi-tool-setup.md

 1. For the **Name:** field, enter **DocumentDB**.
 1. For the **Example URL:** field, enter `jdbc:documentdb://<host>[:port]/<database>[?option=value[&option=value[...]]]`
 1. Select the **Extra Class Path** tab.
-1. Click the **Add** button and navigate to the downloaded Amazon DocumentDB JDBC driver JAR file.
+1. Click the **Add** button and navigate to the downloaded Amazon DocumentDB by AWS JDBC driver JAR file.
 1. Click **OK** to add the JAR file to the **Extra Class Path**.
 1. Click the **List Drivers** button.
 1. For the **Class Name:** field, ensure the `software.amazon.documentdb.jdbc.DocumentDbDriver`